thekitchen-pot/thekitchen-pot/src/content/blog/sardel-cookware-review-is-this-direct-to-consumer-brand-worth-your-money.md

 ---
-title: "Sardel Cookware Review - Is this Direct-to-Consumer Brand Worth Your Money?"
+title: Sardel Cookware Review - Is this Direct-to-Consumer Brand Worth Your Money?
-slug: "sardel-cookware-review-is-this-direct-to-consumer-brand-worth-your-money"
+slug: sardel-cookware-review-is-this-direct-to-consumer-brand-worth-your-money
-pubDate: "2021-06-03"
+pubDate: 2021-06-03
-modDate: "2025-01-16"
+modDate: 2025-01-16
-author: "Boniface Muriuki"
+author: Boniface Muriuki
+authorBio: >-
-authorBio: "Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
 He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
 He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes.."
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: "kitchenpot1"
+authorId: kitchenpot1
-authorImage: "/images/authors/chris-thompson.png"
+authorImage: /images/authors/chris-thompson.png
-authorImageAlt: "kitchenpot1"
+authorImageAlt: kitchenpot1
-image: "/images/Sardel_FinalEdit_40119-13-1.jpg"
+image: src/content/blog/images/Sardel_FinalEdit_40119-13-1.jpg
-coverAlt: "Sardel Cookware Review - Is this Direct-to-Consumer Brand Worth Your Money?"
+coverAlt: Sardel Cookware Review - Is this Direct-to-Consumer Brand Worth Your Money?
+description: >-
-description: "No kitchen is complete without a stainless steel cookware set, and Sardel has taken this a step further with their hand-crafted, modern twist designs.
-Their cookware sets offer top-notch heat conductivity and distribution, making cooking a breeze with their"
+  No kitchen is complete without a stainless steel cookware set, and Sardel has taken this a step further with their hand-crafted, modern twist designs.
+Their cookware sets offer top-notch heat conductivity and distribution, making cooking a breeze with their
-tags: ["circulon-cookware", "le-creuset-skillet", "nonstick-pans"]
+tags:
+  - circulon-cookware
+  - le-creuset-skillet
+  - nonstick-pans
-category: "Pans And Pots"
+category: Pans And Pots
+seo: >-
-seo: "If you intend to upgrade your kitchen arsenal, you need to shop for a cookware that meets all your needs.
-This Sardel cookware review gives an honest review on the pans."
+  If you intend to upgrade your kitchen arsenal, you need to shop for a cookware that meets all your needs.
+This Sardel cookware review gives an honest review on the pans.
 ---

 No matter how hard you try, your kitchen will be incomplete without a stainless steel cookware set.